 I finally went on a safari to Maasai Mara for my birthday!
 I am becoming so boujee haha.
 Let me start by saying that this was one of my best safaris so far.
-I told you people that 2019 is going to be the year of safaris and trying out new things.
-It is going to be a lit year.
-Fingers crossed.
+I had said that this year is going to be the year of safaris and trying out new things. .
 Before we dive into this post I hope you have read my post about top 10 travel tips you should know because those tips are what I applied in this safari.

-I am going to break it down for u guys how you are going to get the best deals for your travels.
-So, for this safari, we planned like two months in advance.
-I really have the bestest squad ever! that is if there is a name like bestest coz they really are and I appreciate them.
+I am going to do a breakdown on how to get the best deals for your travels.
+My friends and I planned this safari for almost two months in advance.
 We decided that we are going to go somewhere none of us has been before.
 It was a battle between Nanyuki and Masai Mara.
 Clearly Masai Mara won.
-I was then tasked to find the best deal for 8-10 people and so I did my research and approached as many tour companies as I could so as to get the best deals and finally settled on Bountiful Safaris.
+I was then tasked to find the best deal for 8-10 people.
+I did my research and approached as many tour companies as I could so as to get the best deals and finally settled on Bountiful Safaris.

 You will need snacks and drinks on your way so you better have extra money for that.

 We arrived at our camp at around 2:00pm.
 The camp is called Rhino Tented Camp.
-I lost footage of the rooms but they were beautiful with Maasai themed beddings.
 Each “cottage” had two beds.
 One big double bed and a small twin bed, a toilet and a bathroom with a hot shower.
 Since most of the camps don’t have electricity, they use generators and that’s why they have to switch off the lights by 10:00pm.
 In the morning u get electricity from six to around 10:00 am.
 Their showers use solar energy so they always have hot water even when the electricity is off.
 All their meals are served at the dining room which also has a bar.

 The dining room/house.

-We had our lunch and in an hours time we went for the game drive.You need to have your ID.
-Park entry is 1000shillings per person per day so for two days we paid 2000shillings per person.
+We had our lunch and in an hour’s time we went for the game drive.You need to have your Identity Card or passport on you at all times.
+The Park entry fee is Kshs 1,000 per person per day so for two days we paid Kshs 2,000 per person.
 The good thing is that when the tour company give you the package, it is inclusive of the park entry fee.
 The game park was ten minutes away from where we were sleeping.
 You can also request for a bush breakfast in the park.
 We had a lunch picnic in the park.

 King of the jungle.